 If, after your last Botox visit, you couldn't lift your forehead at all for 10+ weeks — that was an over-dose.
 If your eyebrows dropped or one side felt heavier than the other — that was an over-dose or a placement issue.
 If friends commented that you looked "off," not "refreshed" — that's a sign.

 None of this is permanent.
 Botox metabolizes; the muscle returns.
-The lesson is for next time, not the next injector — find someone who'll dose for movement, not for change.
+The lesson is for next time — find someone who'll dose for movement, not for change.

 If you've never had Botox and someone wants to start you at 40 units, that's a flag.
 Ask why.
 Ask what the dose-response logic is.
 Ask if there's a two-week check.